fflopsi/twobodyproblem/README.md

 1. Run these commands from a command line:
     1. `mkdir TwoBody` and `cd TwoBody`
     1. `git clone https://github.com/twobodyproblem/simulation-python.git`
-    1. `pip3 install --upgrade pip setuptools wheel`
+    1. `pip install --upgrade pip setuptools wheel`
-    1. `pip3 install simulation-python`
+    1. `pip install ./simulation-python/`
-1. Now, the program is runnable with `python -m twobodyproblem` or `python3 -m twobodyproblem`.
+1. Now, the program is usable with `python -m twobodyproblem`.

 ## Usage

-*To learn more about how to run the program with different options, run `python -m twbodyproblem -h` or `python3 -m twbodyproblem -h` respectively.*
+*To learn more about how to run the program with different options, run `python -m twbodyproblem -h`.*

-Run the program with `python -m twobodyproblem` or `python3 -m twobodyproblem` on a command line.
+Run the program with `python -m twobodyproblem` on a command line.

 First, you will have to input *options* and *values*.
 The options define the particular behavior of the simulation, the values define the dimensions (i.e.